-Departures positioning to an airport within the Thames Group shall be pre-noted to KK FIN by GMP on startup and the delay absorption procedure followed with TC South East.
+Departures positioning to Southend shall be pre-noted to KK FIN by GMP on startup and the delay absorption procedure followed with TC South East.
 In the absence of TC SE, the delay absorption procedure shall be followed with Thames.